eda-ricercatore/sardegna-scala/notes/quantum-computing.md

 Exploit the special properties fo quantum mechanics
 + superposition
 + entanglement
-	- Composite states cannot be written as a tensor product
+	- Composite states cannot be written as a tensor product.
-	- No statistical independence
+	- No statistical independence; however, for tensor products, there exists statistical independence.
-	- There exists state correlation
+	- There exists state correlation.